I’ve also included a Back to contents! link at the end of each chapter so you can easily skip back to this section.

 If you’re struggling to think of a topic, take a look at your analytics.

-If an idea is performing that means it’s of value.
+If an idea has performed well in the past that means it’s of value.
 Ask yourself how you can take that idea and turn it into something that will generate leads.

 Turn it into a checklist